awemorris/suika3/README.md

 ## Introduction

-Suika3 is a production-grade visual novel engine specifically engineered for commercial mobile app development, developed by Awe Morris.
+Suika3 is a production-grade visual novel engine specifically engineered for commercial mobile app development, lead by Awe Morris.

-Games made with Suika3 are powered by `NovelML` and the `Ray` language.
+Games made with Suika3 are powered by `NovelML` and the `Ray` scripting platform.

 - **NovelML**: A tag-based, human-readable, extensible DSL designed specifically for visual novels.
 It features concise, declarative tags for seamless dialogue and scene control.
 Developers can add custom tags using the Ray language.

-- **Ray**: The robust extension scripting language for Suika3.
+- **Ray**: The robust scripting language for Suika3.
 It utilizes a high-speed JIT compiler on desktop platforms (Sunlight Virtual Machine) and can be compiled into native binaries (Moonlight AOT compiler) for production or mobile environments.
 Ray enables you to make not only VN but also generic 2D games.